The Effects of Weather on Paint

 - 2. Don’t paint in super hot weather or direct sunlight.
 Paint on the shaded sides first or start ahead of the sun and adjust your painting as the sun moves above.

 - 3. Does water spit on concrete take a long time to dry?
 If yes, leave your painting for another day.
 A light breeze is ideal for properly dry paint.
 If it’s too windy you can concentrate on the sheltered sides of your home until conditions improve.

 - 4. Overcast and cloudy days are the best for painting.

 - 5. Overall the ideal conditions are 15-20°C, 70-80% humidity and a gentle breeze.

 While these are the ideal conditions for house painting, it doesn’t mean you can’t paint when the conditions are less than ideal.
 But you need to know how.

-Paint thinners can be added to adjust for weather and paints designed specifically to counter changing weather conditions can be used when a job needs to get done.
-It can decrease the effects of weather on paint job.
-This, however, requires a lot of knowledge and experience and likely a job best left to the professionals.
+•Paint thinners can be added to adjust for weather and paints designed specifically to counter-changing weather conditions can be used when a job needs to get done.
+It can decrease the effects of weather on the paint job.
+This, however, requires a lot of knowledge and experience and is likely a job best left to the professionals.

-With over 25 years of experience in the painting business, Home Painters Toronto knows how to tackle any painting project and get it done right the first time.
+•With over 34 years of experience in the painting business, Home Painters Toronto knows how to tackle any painting project and get it done right the first time.

 •That’s why we confidently provide a 100% Satisfaction Guarantee and all our work comes with an unmatched Two-Year Quality Guarantee.